NTN Buzztime: Other products

+In 1988, NTN Buzztime began outfitting Kentucky school districts with interactive keypads, in cooperation with Kentucky Educational Television, as a part of a new satellite program delivery program, eventually taking form as the KET Star Channels.
+The use of the technology itself being inspired by Buzztime technology being used in a Lexington bar as part of a football play prediction game.
+The first Star Channels course, on statistics and probability, was taught in January 1989 to 24 Kentucky high schools and another 41 high schools in 16 states.
+The program was then rolled out statewide in the wake of the Kentucky Supreme Court finding the state's education system unconstitutional.
+Star Channels attracted international attention, including delegations from China and Kuwait.

-NTN Buzztime used to produce a variety of wireless paging products, the most common example being a device that vibrates when a food order is ready.
+NTN Buzztime also used to produce a variety of wireless paging products, the most common example being a device that vibrates when a food order is ready.
 The wireless product division was sold in 2006.

 NTN Buzztime also once produced and distributed ProHost Seating and Reservations Software for managing door and floor operations in Restaurants, Casinos, Theme Parks, Hotels, in its Arlington, TX office- known as "Software Solutions".
 Signature customers include Harrah's Entertainment, MGM Mirage, Universal Studios and Hard Rock Cafe.
 The software solutions division was sold by NTN Buzztime, Inc. in 2007 to ESP Digital Media.

 Lawsuits

 In 1997, a complaint was filed charging NTN for devising an "exit strategy" that would provide certain defendants with millions of dollars of compensation upon their resignation.
 In 2000, a settlement of $3,250,000 was approved.

-In January 2008, the company filed a legal suit, in the Southern District of California against Sony Computer Entertainment Europe, alleging that Sony had violated several of its trademarks.
+In January 2008, the company filed a legal suit, in the Southern District of California against Sony Computer Entertainment, alleging that Sony had violated several of its trademarks.
 The suit accused Sony of a "malicious, fraudulent, knowing, wilful, and deliberate" violation of its trademarks.
 In the suit, Buzztime sought the recall and destruction of all infringing products and asked the court for actual damages, punitive damages, legal fees and an order to the US Patent and Trademark Office not to register Sony's then pending Buzz! trademarks.
 The case was eventually settled out of court in favor of Sony.